 - It’s covered from top to tail in low-contrast bands.
 It’s a dull yellow color with green bands across its back, from top to tail.

-- It’s a medium-sized snake, only reaching 40 inches maximum.
+- It’s a medium-sized snake, only reaching 40 inches.

-- Belcher’s sea snake has a flat tail, which it uses like a scuba diver’s flipper to paddle themselves along.
-This helps them move more quickly underwater.
-As a result, their tail isn’t much narrower than the rest of their body.
+- It has a flat tail, which it uses like a scuba diver’s flipper to paddle itself along.
+This helps it to move more quickly underwater.

 Belcher’s Sea Snake Habitat

-Belcher’s sea snakes live in a ‘marine neritic’ habitat.
-This means that they live in the ocean, but not way out to sea.
-They stay in shallow areas around the coast.
+Belcher’s sea snakes live in ‘marine neritic’ habitat.
+This means that they live in the ocean, but not out at sea.
+They stay in shallow areas by the coast.

-That’s because, as we said, they can only hunt for prey in shallow water where it can’t get away as easily.
-They only live in southeast Asia—nowhere else in the world.
+That’s because they can only hunt for prey in shallow water where it can’t get away as easily.
+They only live in southeast Asia.

-It’s the perfect place for a predator like Belcher’s sea snake to live, because there is so much food and so many places for them to hunt.
+It’s the ideal place for a predator like Belcher’s sea snake to live, because there is so much food and so many places for them to hunt.

-The first thing you should know is that Belcher’s sea snake is quite timid.
-It would much rather try and get away from you, than seek you out and attack you.
-On the other hand, when they do bite, their venom is extremely toxic.
+Belcher’s sea snakes are timid.
+They would rather get away from you than attack.
+On the other hand, when they do bite, their venom is highly toxic.